JoaoSilveira/nikkle/README.md

 ## How to play

 Start with a random guess, let's say `Snow White`.
 The game will show you what's right with this guess (it's a SSR, Code Iron, Pilgrim, ..., etc).
 Make new educated guesses.
 Rinse and repeat until you get it right or have no attempts left.

+# Data

+The character data and images are scrapped from the wiki.
+Fonts come from [skuqre's repo](https://github.com/skuqre/nikke-font-generator)